-Spiritual Growth: I have extensive knowledge of Christianity and Judaism, plus some familiarity with and much respect for other religions and spiritualities, including Unitarian Universalism, Ethical Humanism/Culture, Buddhism, Islam, Hinduism.
-Having participated in personal spiritual direction for several years, I have also presented on Spirituality and Clinical Social Work for NASW Virginia.
+Spiritual Growth: I have extensive knowledge of Christianity and Judaism, plus some familiarity with and much respect for other religions and spiritualities, including Unitarian Universalism, Ethical Humanism/Ethical Culture, Buddhism, Islam, and Hinduism.
+Having participated in personal spiritual direction for a number of years, I have also presented on Spirituality and Clinical Social Work for NASW Virginia.

 Whatever your challenges may be, many clients like the attention that individual therapy provides, where our entire focus is on addressing your concerns.
 Relational Psychodynamic Therapy uses our relationship to help you understand and increase

 motivation; I incorporate techniques from other approaches, such as Cognitive Behavioral Therapy, as well.
 Therapy is most effective when we meet weekly or twice a week, though under certain circumstances, we may meet less often.